sagnikc395/openKV/README.md

 Instead use this with free stuff at runtime (compiled by Deno) on Cloudflare Workers.

+This is just for learning about key-value stores.
+For a more serious project check out : [r2d2](https://github.com/iuioiua/r2d2)

 ### spec :
 Operations that are supported :